-- 1. As a supplier of an essential service, we intend to set fair and reasonable prices for the specific individual demands of small, large and seasonal electricity users that have shared access to our network.
+- 1. As a supplier of an essential service, Aurora Energy intend to set fair and reasonable prices for small, large and seasonal electricity users that have shared access to the network.
 This document outlines the pricing methodology Aurora Energy uses to determine its delivery prices. - 2.
 This document applies to the pricing of all electricity lines services, regulated under Part 4 of the Commerce Act 1986.